malouda92/c8-jobworker-training/README.md

-## Template for the Camunda 8 for developers training with Spring
+## Template for the Camunda 8 for Developers Training with Spring

-This is your starting point for the Camunda 8 for developers training, if you choose to use the Camunda Spring Client.
+This is your starting point for the Camunda 8 for Developers training.

 ## Prerequisites

-You should have installed in your machine Java v.
-17, and possibly use a Java IDE with maven.
+- JDK 17 or higher
+- A Java capable IDE such as IntelliJ IDEA or Eclipse (with Maven)